MatrixAINetwork/MATRIX_Tutorials/Python/用 Python 实现马尔可夫链的初级教程/EN/README.md

 - Absorbing State: a state i is called absorbing if it is impossible to leave this state.
 Therefore, the state 'i' is absorbing if pii = 1 and pij = 0 for i ≠ j.
 If every state can reach an absorbing state, then the Markov chain is an absorbing Markov chain.

 Tip: if you want to also see a visual explanation of Markov chains, make sure to visit this page.

+### Markov Chains in Python
+Let's try to code the example above in Python.
+And although in real life, you would probably use a library that encodes Markov Chains in a much efficient manner, the code should help you get started...

+Let's first import some of the libraries you will use.

+    import numpy as np
+    import random as rm

+Let's now define the states and their probability: the transition matrix.
+Remember, the matrix is going to be a 3 X 3 matrix since you have three states.
+Also, you will have to define the transition paths, you can do this using matrices as well.

+    # The statespace
+    states = ["Sleep","Icecream","Run"]

+    # Possible sequences of events
+    transitionName = [["SS","SR","SI"],["RS","RR","RI"],["IS","IR","II"]]

+    # Probabilities matrix (transition matrix)
+    transitionMatrix = [[0.2,0.6,0.2],[0.1,0.6,0.3],[0.2,0.7,0.1]]

+Oh, always make sure the probabilities sum up to 1.
+And it doesn't hurt to leave error messages, at least when coding!

+    if sum(transitionMatrix[0])+sum(transitionMatrix[1])+sum(transitionMatrix[1]) != 3:
+        print("Somewhere, something went wrong.
+Transition matrix, perhaps?")
+    else: print("All is gonna be okay, you should move on!! ;)")

+    All is gonna be okay, you should move on!! ;)

+Now let's code the real thing.
+You will use the numpy.random.choice to generate a random sample from the set of transitions possible.
+While most of its arguments are self-explanatory, the p might not be.
+It is an optional argument that lets you enter the probability distribution for the sampling set, which is the transition matrix in this case.

+    # A function that implements the Markov model to forecast the state/mood.
+    def activity_forecast(days):
+        # Choose the starting state
+        activityToday = "Sleep"
+        print("Start state: " + activityToday)
+        # Shall store the sequence of states taken.
+So, this only has the starting state for now.
+        activityList = [activityToday]
+        i = 0
+        # To calculate the probability of the activityList
+        prob = 1
+        while i != days:
+            if activityToday == "Sleep":
+                change = np.random.choice(transitionName[0],replace=True,p=transitionMatrix[0])
+                if change == "SS":
+                    prob = prob * 0.2
+                    activityList.append("Sleep")
+                    pass
+            elif change == "SR":
+                prob = prob * 0.6
+                activityToday = "Run"
+                activityList.append("Run")
+            else:
+                prob = prob * 0.2
+                activityToday = "Icecream"
+                activityList.append("Icecream")
+        elif activityToday == "Run":
+            change = np.random.choice(transitionName[1],replace=True,p=transitionMatrix[1])
+            if change == "RR":
+                prob = prob * 0.5
+                activityList.append("Run")
+                pass
+            elif change == "RS":
+                prob = prob * 0.2
+                activityToday = "Sleep"
+                activityList.append("Sleep")
+            else:
+                prob = prob * 0.3
+                activityToday = "Icecream"
+                activityList.append("Icecream")
+        elif activityToday == "Icecream":
+            change = np.random.choice(transitionName[2],replace=True,p=transitionMatrix[2])
+            if change == "II":
+                prob = prob * 0.1
+                activityList.append("Icecream")
+                pass
+            elif change == "IS":
+                prob = prob * 0.2
+                activityToday = "Sleep"
+                activityList.append("Sleep")
+            else:
+                prob = prob * 0.7
+                activityToday = "Run"
+                activityList.append("Run")
+        i += 1
+    print("Possible states: " + str(activityList))
+    print("End state after "+ str(days) + " days: " + activityToday)
+    print("Probability of the possible sequence of states: " + str(prob))

+    # Function that forecasts the possible state for the next 2 days
+    activity_forecast(2)

+    Start state: Sleep
+    Possible states: ['Sleep', 'Sleep', 'Run']
+    End state after 2 days: Run
+    Probability of the possible sequence of states: 0.12

+You get a random set of transitions possible along with the probability of it happening, starting from state: Sleep.
+Extend the program further to maybe iterate it for a couple of hundred times with the same starting state, you can then see the expected probability of ending at any particular state along with its probability.
+Let's rewrite the function activity_forecast and add a fresh set of loops to do this...

+    def activity_forecast(days):
+    # Choose the starting state
+    activityToday = "Sleep"
+    activityList = [activityToday]
+    i = 0
+    prob = 1
+    while i != days:
+        if activityToday == "Sleep":
+            change = np.random.choice(transitionName[0],replace=True,p=transitionMatrix[0])
+            if change == "SS":
+                prob = prob * 0.2
+                activityList.append("Sleep")
+                pass
+            elif change == "SR":
+                prob = prob * 0.6
+                activityToday = "Run"
+                activityList.append("Run")
+            else:
+                prob = prob * 0.2
+                activityToday = "Icecream"
+                activityList.append("Icecream")
+        elif activityToday == "Run":
+            change = np.random.choice(transitionName[1],replace=True,p=transitionMatrix[1])
+            if change == "RR":
+                prob = prob * 0.5
+                activityList.append("Run")
+                pass
+            elif change == "RS":
+                prob = prob * 0.2
+                activityToday = "Sleep"
+                activityList.append("Sleep")
+            else:
+                prob = prob * 0.3
+                activityToday = "Icecream"
+                activityList.append("Icecream")
+        elif activityToday == "Icecream":
+            change = np.random.choice(transitionName[2],replace=True,p=transitionMatrix[2])
+            if change == "II":
+                prob = prob * 0.1
+                activityList.append("Icecream")
+                pass
+            elif change == "IS":
+                prob = prob * 0.2
+                activityToday = "Sleep"
+                activityList.append("Sleep")
+            else:
+                prob = prob * 0.7
+                activityToday = "Run"
+                activityList.append("Run")
+        i += 1
+    return activityList

+    # To save every activityList
+    list_activity = []
+    count = 0

+    # `Range` starts from the first count up until but excluding the last count
+    for iterations in range(1,10000):
+        list_activity.append(activity_forecast(2))

+    # Check out all the `activityList` we collected
+    #print(list_activity)

+    # Iterate through the list to get a count of all activities ending in state:'Run'
+    for smaller_list in list_activity:
+    if(smaller_list[2] == "Run"):
+        count += 1

+    # Calculate the probability of starting from state:'Sleep' and ending at state:'Run'
+    percentage = (count/10000) * 100
+    print("The probability of starting at state:'Sleep' and ending at state:'Run'= " + str(percentage) + "%")

+    The probability of starting at state:'Sleep' and ending at state:'Run'= 62.419999999999995%

+How did we approximate towards the desired 62%?

+Note This is actually the "law of large numbers", which is a principle of probability that states that the frequencies of events with the same likelihood of occurrence even out, but only if there are enough trials or instances.
+In other words, as the number of experiments increases, the actual ratio of outcomes will converge on a theoretical or expected ratio of outcomes.